gramineproject/graphene/Documentation/sample-apps.rst

 .. highlight:: sh

 We prepared and tested several applications to demonstrate Graphene and Graphene-SGX usability.
-These applications can be found in :file:`Examples` folder in the repository, each containing a short README with instruction how to test it.
+These applications can be found in the :file:`Examples` folder in the repository, each containing a short README with instructions how to test it.
+We recommend to start with simpler, thoroughly documented examples like Memcached and Redis, to understand manifest options and features of Graphene.